 GED Algebra Exam

 Each state has guidelines for people wishing to take the GED exam.
-Generally, an applicant must be 18 years old.
+The GED Testing service requires test-takers to be at least 16 years old, but 43 states and Washington DC require test-takes to be at least 18 years old.
 School districts that administer the GED exam may make exceptions to the age requirement under certain conditions.

 Usually, an applicant must be a resident of the county in which he or she takes the exam.
 A Social Security Number (SSN) is not generally required; states that ask for an SSN will issue an identification number in lieu of the document.
 Non-residents and illegal aliens are allowed to take the GED exam if they meet the requirements of the state.

 By familiarizing themselves with algebraic concepts and completing test training classes, GED test-takers can prepare for success on the math portion of the exam.